PeterHuberSg/WpfWindowsLib/README.md

-# Base WPF Window for data entry
+# Base WPF Window functionality for data entry

 ## About